metruzanca/metruzanca/gatsby-blog.md

 ---
-title: Creating a Personal Website using Gatsby.js and Netlify CMS
+title: Gatsby.js blog
-slug: personal-portfolio-blog-gatsby-netlify-cms
+date: 2020-12-20T20:36:56.280Z
-pubDate: 2020-12-20T20:36:56.280Z
+description: How I created my blog and portfolio website with Gatsby.js and Netlify CMS
-description: How I created my blog and portfolio website
+tags: ["react", "netlify", "gatsby"]
-tags: ["react", "netlify"]
+publish: true
 ---

 One of my greatest weaknesses is perfectionism.
 This is most prevalent in my personal projects where I have no outside stimulus, such as a deadline, to keep me focussed on creating the most value for the least effort.
 In my personal projects I have a tendency to want to overthink (because it's fun!) the problem and try to come up with creative solutions.